indifferentcats/everyday_admin_tools/README.md

 ## Set Up

+If your system has a `python3.8` command, then you are all set.
+If not, edit the `install.sh` command and substitute your available interpreter.

 1. Make the directory `~/.local/bin` and add it to your permanent path
 2. Run the `./install.sh` - If the local bin folder doesn't exist, this will give you example commands to get it set up